ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/c2a_map.png?raw=true "CFM 2 Ansible")

-It was a standard environment for developing and testing: Jenkins, test environments, monitoring, registry, etc. CoreOS developes created it as a underlying OS for k8s or rancher.
-So, we had a problem what we used a good tool, in the wrong way.
-The first step was to determine the desired technologies stack.
+It was a standard environment for developing and testing: Jenkins, test environments, monitoring, registry, etc. CoreOS developers created it as a underlying OS for k8s or rancher.
+So, we had a problem: we used a good tool, in the wrong way.
+The first step was to determine the desired technology stack.
 Our idea was:

-1. **CentOS** as base OS, because it was close enough to a productions environments.
+1. **CentOS** as base OS, because it was close enough to a production environments.
 2. **Ansible** for configuration management, because we had enough expertise.
-3. **Jenkins** as a framework for automating our workflow, agreements and process.
-We used it because we had it before as part release workflow.
+3. **Jenkins** as a framework for automating our workflows, agreements and process.
+We used it because we had it before as part of release workflow.
 4. **Hyper-V** virtualization platform.
 There were some reasons out of scope.
-To make a short story long: we were not allowed to use public clouds & we had to use MS in our infrastructure.
+To make a long story short: we were not allowed to use public clouds & we had to use MS in our infrastructure.

 ### Day №30: Agreements as Code